Hui-Li/MFRetrieval/Code/WedgeSampling/README.md

-You can check scripts/runWedgeSampling.sh for a running example.
+You can check scripts/runWedgeSampling.sh or scripts/runWedgePreSampling.sh for running examples.